ScottWorks/Javascript-Deep-Dive/Part-3-Callbacks-Promises-AsyncAwait/Callbacks.md

 ## Callbacks

 - In JavaScript a callback function is a function which is passed into another function, the function that is passed in will later be invoked inside of the parent function creating a new routine or action to be completed.
-You can think of a callback as a 'trigger' for JavaScript to stop, look for other things to do then 'call-back' that function when it frees up.
+You can think of a callback as a 'trigger' for JavaScript to stop, look for other things to do then "call-back" that function when it has nothing to do again.

 ```js
 function someFunction(string, callback) {